UPDATE: Administrative complaint alleges Iowa State Veterinarian violated legal duties by failing to investigate systematic abuse of pigs

-CURRENT STATUS: (Active) USDA launched investigation into pork plant and enacted corrective actions; Animal Partisan continues exploring other legal challenges
+CURRENT STATUS: (Active) USDA launched investigation into pork plant and enacted corrective actions; administrative complaint pending with Iowa Ombudsman and Board of Veterinary Medicine

 October 17, 2023